-Executable format file and script file not described in manuals
+Executable format file and script file not described in the command reference

 Executable format files and script files which are not described in Chapter 3, "ExpressCluster command reference" in the Reference Guide exist under the installation directory.
 Do not run these files on any system other than ExpressCluster.
 The consequences of running these files will not be supported.